Art Contests, Competitions, Offers & Shows

 * Does the organization sponsoring the offer say they're a non-profit?
 If yes, verify that they actually are by typing their name into this IRS Charity and Non-Profit search form.

 * If you get an email that mentions certain works of your art, your art in general, or seems otherwise personally intended for you, copy phrases directly from the email of perhaps 5-15 words each (one phrase at a time), put them in quotes, and search them on Google.
-You want to make sure that the exact same email has been sent out repeatedly and to multiple artists.
+You want to make sure the exact same email is not being sent out repeatedly and to multiple artists.

 * Type the address of the business, gallery or other venue into Google, and locate it on Google Maps and Google Street View.
-Does the organization have a physical location like a gallery, an office, a home office, or is it just a post office box?
+Does the organization have a physical location like a gallery, an office, a warehouse, a home office, or is it just a post office box or a building in the middle of nowhere?

 * Speak to a principal either by phone or Skype (with camera on) or in person.
-Making personal is often far superior to going back and forth in impersonal emails.
-You really want to get a sens of who you're dealing with.
+Making personal contact is often far superior to going back and forth in impersonal emails.
+You really want to get a sense of who you're dealing with.

 * When verifying claims, never accept generalities.
 For instance, a statement like "this publication will be distributed to museums worldwide" is not adequate.
 You want specific names and contact information.
 Complete contact information is essential-- names, street addresses, phone numbers, websites, emails.